pfeffer90/pytr8/README.md

     - Reasons to stop sending trading signals:
         1. Price history is not long enough (say, 2 minutes as default)
         1. Trades are awaiting verification
-* how many instances of the script can run?
+* How many instances of the script can run?
     - The script is connected to one wallet id.
 To ensure global risk management is working properly, trading signals should be restricted to be send from one instance for each currency pair.

-## Calculating the trade signal
+However, one could think of implementing a global trading tool which runs several instances (for instance based on different assets) simultaneously.

+## Trading signals

-* what is the input to a trade signal calculation?
+* What is the input to a trade signal calculation?
-   - For the sake of brevity we use only price list
-   - does the trader need a guarantee like constant time interval between price retrieval? (what does this mean?)
-* currently, we compare the whole price history mean with the current price. this is not the momentum strategy, which was suggested in the plan. should this be changed? **Already Changed**
+   - The signal can be based on the history of past prices.
+* How does the default trading strategy look like?
+   - Currently we run a strategy related to momentum.
+During the trading process, past prices are used to compute moving averages.
+If the current prices exceeds (falls below) a fixed threshold, a buy (sell) signal is triggered.
+* What about risk management?
+   - Before the algo starts computing trade signals, the risk management tool has to confirm that trades are allowed.
+The tool checks a number of things (and can easily be extended): 1.
+Current balance 2.
+Latency of the system

 ## Database

-* there seems to be two purposes of a database? on the one hand persisting the retrieved asset prices and on the other hand persisting the calculated trading signals and actions

-### Price database

-* how much price history does the trader use for the calculation of the trading signal?
-* do we need further fields besides time stamp and price?
-* Required fields:
-    - Time stamp
-    - Ask price (Best price on the sell level (= lowest price))
-    - Bid price (Best price on the buy level (=highest pice))

-### Trading database
-* which form does an entry have?
-  - time_stamp, price, trading_signal, action, is_settled
+* Which kind of data is stored?
+   - A database is created which allows to extract the retrieved prices (this may be useful for backtesting of future stragies)
+   - The trade log contains all necessary information to ensure the compliance of the algorithm.
+Time stamps, received trading signals, trading verifications, etc. are stored.

 ## Wallet access token
-* ?
+* To connect the trading algorithm with your wallet, you have to provide a wallet token generated by Lykke. *Warning: Connecting this trading algorithm with your real-money account may cause loses which are 100 % your responsibility.